 Preparation and implementation of an Adaptive Management Plan for Warner’s Pond, with clear and specific goals, metrics, and performance targets; an adaptive methodology; an independent study design; accountability to a defined budget; a five-year implementation timeline; and a comprehensive reevaluation/decision-making process.

-Convening of a standing multi-stakeholder Warner’s Pond Watershed Management Committee to report and make recommendations to the NRC regarding the Adaptive Management Plan, among other duties related to the pond and watershed.
-The committee should have a clearly defined mission and charge, representation from all town departments involved with implementing elements of the plan, and additional elements as described below.
+Convening of a standing multi-stakeholder Warner’s Pond Watershed Management Committee, that among other duties as listed below, would develop the Adaptive Management Plan that is to be recommended to the NRC..

 Cooperation and support for a series of specific actions to enhance the recreational and historical value of the Warner’s Pond system, detailed below.